suhanakesharwani/breast-cancer-detection/README.md

 4. Open your browser and go to http://127.0.0.1:5000 to use the app 🖱️

+## Future Improvements 🚀

+- Integrate more advanced models like Random Forests, SVM, or deep learning for improved accuracy.
+- Add support for real-time data input and live predictions.
+- Enhance the Flask web app with better UI/UX and mobile responsiveness.
+- Implement detailed explanation and visualization of model predictions (e.g., SHAP or LIME).
+- Extend the dataset with more features and larger, diverse patient data.

 ## Author ✍️

 Made with ❤️ by **Suhana Kesharwani**